Cromarty Firth and Forth to host first green freeports

 Each had to set out how they would regenerate their area, create high-quality jobs and support transition to a net-zero economy.

-The Firth of Forth bid was led by Forth Ports, which owns and operates seven ports on the east coast of Scotland.
+The Forth Green Freeport bid was led by Forth Ports, which owns and operates seven ports on the east coast of Scotland.

-In submitting its bid, Forth Ports said it had the potential to create 50,000 new, high-quality jobs in renewable energy, manufacturing, sustainable fuels and construction.
+In submitting its bid, Forth Ports said it had the potential to create up to 50,000 new, high-quality jobs in renewable energy, manufacturing, sustainable fuels and construction.

+Its activities will focus on renewables, advanced manufacturing, alternative fuels, carbon capture utilisation and storage, shipbuilding, logistics and the creative industries.

 The Opportunity Cromarty Firth consortium - backed by Port of Cromarty Firth, Global Energy Group, Highland Resources and Port of Inverness - said it could create 25,000 jobs.